ERNI-Academy/assets-events-abstraction/README.md

 # About Events Abstraction
- Define a contract and many implementations for working with many technologies for publish events
+ Define a contract and many implementations (Azure EventGrid, Azure ServiceBus, Azure Storage Queues, Azure Redis) for publish events

 ERNI Academy StarterKit, PoC, or Gidelines.
 This is an about description of your repository.